A smooth clinical onboarding for distressed parents

 Outcomes:

-Clinicians were better able to quickly understand and respond to needs of growing users
+Clinicians were better able to understand and respond to needs of growing users

 Greater alignment across teams on how onboarding should balance clarity, speed, and emotional support